turnertg/solr-rpm/README.md

 4. Code in this repo has been tested on CentOS 7 (2009) to package 8.9.x Solr.
 Older versions are untested and unsupported.
 Please feel free to make pull requests for bugs that you find.
 Ongoing support is not guaranteed.
+5. I'll eventually mirror this to Docker hub when I have time for further ease of building.

 ## License